MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 1. Sign in to Microsoft Copilot Studio.

-1. Confirm you've selected the bot for which you want to enable authentication by selecting the bot icon on the top menu and choosing the correct bot.
+1. Confirm you've selected the copilot you want to enable authentication for by selecting the copilot icon on the top menu and choosing the correct copilot.

 1. In the navigation menu, under **Settings**, select **Security**.
 Then select the **Authentication** card.

     :::image type="content" source="media/configure-sso/auth-manage-sm.png" alt-text="Go to Manage and then Authentication." border="false":::

-1. Enter the full scope URI from the **Expose an API** blade for the bot's authentication app registration in the **Token exchange URL** field.
-The URI will be in the format of `api://1234-4567/scope.name`.
+1. Enter the full scope URI from the **Expose an API** blade for the copilot's authentication app registration in the **Token exchange URL** field.
+The URI is in the format of `api://1234-4567/scope.name`.

     :::image type="content" source="media/configure-sso/sso-api.png" alt-text="Screenshot highlighting the scope's API." border="false":::

     :::image type="content" source="media/configure-sso/sso-pva-token-url.png" alt-text="Screenshot showing the authentication tab with location for the API." border="false":::

-1. Select **Save** and then publish the bot content.
+1. Select **Save** and then publish the copilot content.

 ### Configure your custom canvas HTML code to enable SSO

-Update the custom canvas page where the bot is located to intercept the login card request and exchange the OBO token.
+Update the custom canvas page where the copilot is located to intercept the login card request and exchange the OBO token.

 1. Configure the Microsoft Authentication Library (MSAL) by adding the following code into a \<script\> tag in your \<head\> section.